NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/trt/README.md

 For the non-TRT Jasper inference pipeline, all 3 components are implemented and run with native PyTorch.
 For the TensorRT inference pipeline, we show the speedup of running the acoustic model with TensorRT, while preprocessing and decoding are reused from the native PyTorch pipeline.

-To run a model with TensorRT, we first construct the model in PyTorch, which is then exported into a ONNX static graph.
-Finally, a TensorRT engine is constructed from the ONNX file and can be launched to do inference.
+To run a model with TensorRT, we first construct the model in PyTorch, which is then exported into an ONNX file.
+Finally, a TensorRT engine is constructed from the ONNX file, serialized to TRT plan file, and also launched to do inference.

+Note that TensorRT engine is being runtime optimized before serialization.
+TRT tries a vast set of options to find the strategy that performs best on user’s GPU - so it takes a few minutes.
+After the TRT plan file is created, it can be reused.

 ### Version Info